avgator/avstudio-docs/docs/avstudio-editor/4-working-with-projects/4-5-adding-elements/4-5-adding-elements.md

 ---
 title: "How to Add an Element"
 sidebar_label: "Adding Elements"
+description: "Learn how to add elements to your AVstudio project using the Page Containers panel, the editor context menu, or drag-and-drop."
 sidebar_position: 5
-description: "Learn how to add elements to your AVStudio project using the Page Containers panel, right-click menu, or the Editor toolbar."
 keywords:
   - avstudio
   - ui